chinnawatp1995/crypto-api/README.md

 # Crypto-api

-api for crypo exchange support common operations such as place , cancel, read order , create user, authentication system *The code is uncleaned and not refactor yet
+api for crypo exchange support common operations such as place , cancel, read order , create user, authentication system *The code is uncleaned, no test and not refactor yet .
+If have a problem feel free to raise issues in repository

 ## Prerequisites